wilsonliaows/docs/connectors/quickbase.md

 The output field list refers to the fields that are required in the recipe.
 You will need to fill it up to pull the fields you want especially if you require access to many fields, or if the table has more than 150 fields.
 Once you have keyed in the exact names of the fields (one per line), refresh the schema.

-## Quickbase: Search and Update actions
+## Quickbase: Search and Update Actions

 Visit [here](https://www.workato.com/integrations/quickbase) for information about our Quickbase pricing plans, customer stories, examples of recipes and to sign-up for our Quickbase webinar.